MitchellMarkGeorge/scrapeium/README.md

 ![Scrapeium Logo](Scrapeium.png)
 # Scrapeium
-A poweful query language for scraping the web.
+A powerful query language for scraping the web.

 ## What is Scrapeium?